Tools and Resources for Individuals and Families

 If you face a special financial hardship, the state’s tax forms give you an option to appeal the penalties for remaining uninsured.
 In addition, the Health Connector offers a Certificate of Exemption for individuals who can provide information about the 2018 tax year before it ends.

-If you miss the December 1, 2018 deadline to apply for an exemption for 2018 when filing your taxes, remember you will also have the opportunity to request an exemption on your 2018 Massachusetts tax return.
-To learn more about the Federal exemption, visit HealthCare.gov →
+If you missed the December 1, 2018 deadline to apply for an exemption for 2018 when filing your taxes, remember you will also have the opportunity to request an exemption when filing your 2018 taxes.
+To learn more about the Federal exemption, visit HealthCare.gov exemptions page →

 Two concepts form the basis of the exemptions process: